 - All code is confined in a single directory, and can thus be easily replaced/removed. - Better dependency handling: additional Python packages that GC3Pie depends upon can be installed even if they conflict with system-level packages. - 0.
-Install software prerequisites: - On Debian/Ubuntu, install packages: subversion, python-dev, python-profiler and the C/C++ compiler:
+Install software prerequisites: - On Debian/Ubuntu, install these system packages: